Acoustical Glossary of Terms

 DEAF: Loss of auditory sensation with or without use of assistive listening device.
-Loss of hearing more severe than is generally characterized as “Hearing Impaired”.
+Loss of hearing is more severe than is generally characterized as “Hearing Impaired.”

 EQUAL LOUDNESS CONTOURS: Curves represented in graph form as a function of sound level and frequency which listeners perceive as being equally loud.
 High frequency sounds above 2000 Hz are more annoying.
 Human hearing is less sensitive to low frequency sound.
 (See also PHON.)

 FLAME SPREAD: Classification indicating propagation of flame across a sample compared to flame propagation across concrete panels and red oak.
 Results are obtained through an ASTM E84 or UL723 test.

 FLANKING: The transmission of sound around the perimeter or through holes within partitions (or barriers) that reduces the otherwise obtainable sound transmission loss of a partition.
 Examples of flanking paths within buildings are ceiling plan above partitions; ductwork, piping, and electrical conduit penetrations through partitions; back-to-back electrical boxes within partitions, window mullions, etc.